brndnmtthws/brndn-io/content/posts/if-you-care-about-privacy/index.md

 There's a growing trend toward slowly eroding individual privacy.
 [Creeping normalities](https://en.wikipedia.org/wiki/Creeping_normality) like the eradication of privacy hurt everyone, except for those in positions of power (who, amusingly, demand strong privacy for themselves).

-The stakes have only gotten higher with advances in artificial intelligence and facial recognition.
-Today's data collection goes beyond targeted ads—it enables predictive models of behavior, influence operations, and even systems of social control.
+AI and facial recognition make this worse, not better.
+It's not just about getting better targeted ads anymore; you're handing over training data and a paper trail that can be used against you later.
 As Edward Snowden put it: "Arguing that you don't care about privacy because you have nothing to hide is like arguing that you don't care about free speech because you have nothing to say."

 Stay strong, and don't let FOMO get the best of you.